Javea (Xabia)

 fishing and sports installations.
 The modern Nautical Club at the

 sports marina has 297 berths and facilities for all water sports.
+Sailing, fishing, nautical supplies, scuba diving, water skiing, windsurfing,

 etc. And only six kilometers from town, surrounded by pines and orange